damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 Of course, it requires additional time and efforts for merging, but everybody agreed that it is better than waiting.

-### Handling emergencies
+### Handling Emergencies

-You can't control everything, so stuff happens.
+You can't control everything, so sometimes things go wrong.
 Someone merged branches incorrectly and pushed the result straight to production exactly when your site was on top of HackerNews.
 Thousands of people saw your completely broken layout instead of your shiny main page.

-Luckily, someone found the **Rollback** button, so the website was fixed a minute after the problem had been discovered.
+Luckily, someone found the **Rollback** button, so the website was fixed a minute after the problem was discovered.

 ![List of environments](/images/blogimages/ci-deployment-and-environments/rollback-arrow.png){: .shadow}*Rollback relaunches the previous job with the previous commit*

-Anyway, you felt that you needed to react to the problem: you decided to turn off auto deployment to production and switch to manual deployment.
+Anyway, you felt that you needed to react to the problem and decided to turn off auto deployment to production and switch to manual deployment.
 To do that, you needed to add `when: manual` to your job.